 OpenAI's Agents SDK provides a structured approach to building agent applications with these key features:

-While the library is technically open-source, it's currently designed to work primarily with OpenAI's models.
-However, as it is "open-source" the broader community should be able to modify the library to better support other LLMs in the future.
+While the library is technically open-source, it's designed to work primarily with OpenAI's models.
+However, support for other LLMs via LiteLLM has been added.

 Let's explore these features through practical implementation.